Skip to contentSkip to footer

 Content editor

-If an element has only text content, you can edit the content here and it will be automatically applied to all panes.
-If an element has a mix of text content and elements as children, you will be able to select the text as "text" in list of child elements.
+If an element has only text content, you can edit the content directly in the navigator and it will be automatically applied to all panes.
+If an element has a mix of text content and elements as children, you will be able to select the text as "text" in list of child elements and edit it then.

 The content editor will automatically resize to fit the content (up to a certain height) and when you hover it a copy button will appear in the lower right that will allow you to copy the content in one go.